 By tracking and analyzing trends in areas that affect our quality of life, Compass gives everyone in our state – policymakers, business and community leaders, and concerned individuals who live and work here – a common foundation to act on issues to improve our communities.
 More >

 Are you part of an initiative or collaboration working to improve any of these issues in your area?

 Have you read a recently published report or discovered a useful web site on any of these topics?

-Also, read the May 2013 Ask a Researcher piece: Learn how to make the ND Compass website work for you
+If you would like additional instruction, please read the May 2013 Ask A Researcher: Learn how to make the ND Compass website work for you.

 We encourage you to promote North Dakota Compass to others who are looking for credible, unbiased information to improve their communities.
 Please consider linking from your site to North Dakota Compass, and promoting this resource to others.
 Widgets, logos, and other useful tools can be found in the toolbox.